FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Offline Stage: Forecasting-Driven Contracting and AP Deployment

 \subsubsection{Design of Proactive Spatio-Temporal Demand Prediction via Liquid Neural Networks (Pro-LNN)}

 Unlike discrete-time recurrent neural networks (RNNs) or Transformers, LNNs~\cite{LNN} implement continuous-time dynamics with neuron-wise time constants and exponential-style state updates.
 This makes them particularly suitable for modeling time series that are sampled at irregular resource trading intervals, exhibit non-stationary spatio–temporal demand patterns, and must be processed under strict edge-computing resource constraints.
-In our setting, Pro-LNN takes as input the ES-side demand time series across trading rounds $\nu=1,2,\ldots$, where the time gaps $\Delta\nu$ between rounds can be irregular and some observations may be missing due to asynchronous reporting.
+In our setting, Pro-LNN takes as input the ES-side demand time series across trading rounds $\nu=1,2,\ldots$\footnote{Note that $\nu$ indexes the offline trading round, and each offline trading round is followed by an online service window consisting of $T$ online execution slots.}, where the time gaps $\Delta\nu$ between rounds can be irregular and some observations may be missing due to asynchronous reporting.
 The predictor therefore must stay stable under such irregular $\Delta\nu$ while capturing both short-term and long-term trends, motivating our LNN-based architecture.

 Let $N_{i}^{\mathrm{Dem},(\nu)}$ denote the task demand of ES $s_i$ at the $\nu$-th trading round.
 We form an input vector $\mathbf{z}_i^{(\nu)}=\big[N_{i}^{\mathrm{Dem},(\nu)},\mathbf{x}_i^{(\nu)}\big]$, where $\mathbf{x}_i^{(\nu)}$ stacks optional exogenous features at round $\nu$, such as time-of-day and day-of-week indicators, ES-type and capacity descriptors, and local mobility/load statistics extracted from recent logs.
 Given a length-$L$ history of past observations $\{\mathbf{z}_{i}^{(\nu-L+1)},\ldots,\mathbf{z}_{i}^{(\nu)}\}$, Pro-LNN encodes this sequence via a liquid cell with neuron-wise time constants, integrates the measurements into a hidden state $\mathbf{h}_i^{(\nu)}$, and then applies a shallow readout network to produce an $H$-step forecast $\{\hat N_{i}^{\mathrm{Dem},(\nu+1)},\ldots,\hat N_{i}^{\mathrm{Dem},(\nu+H)}\}$.
 In a nutshell, Pro-LNN is trained with a composite loss, which is an $H$-step MSE between the forecasts and the ground-truth demands, and we additionally use a multi-step consistency regularizer that rolls the predictor forward in closed-loop over $H$ steps and penalizes the accumulated prediction errors at future trading rounds.
 These forecasts are computed offline before each trading round and then fed into the eACO-VRP module for ES recommendation and AP route pre-planning, as well as the auction module for ES--AP contract design.
 The detailed update equations and training pseudocode of our Pro-LNN are deferred to Appx.~B.1 to avoid detracting from the main discussion.